mattboutet/user-boilerplate/README.md

 Now your app is running at [http://0.0.0.0:3000](http://0.0.0.0:3000)

 ### Tools
-Here are a list of tools we include in the project :octocat:
+Here are some of the tools we include in the project :octocat:

 Name | Description
 ------------ | -------------